Documentation

 1. Click the paperclip button

-In the text composer, click the paperclip button next to the message field.
+In the text composer at the bottom of the conversation, click the paperclip button to the left of the message field.

 2. Choose the image

-Select the image from your computer or device.
+Select one or more images from your computer or device.

-Use a clear image.
+Use clear images.
 Avoid blurry photos or photos that show unrelated customer information.

-Type a brief message that explains the image.
+Type a brief message that explains the image when it helps.

 Example: "Here is the front-left tire photo you asked for."